Briana McDonagh

 The interest saving

 Every dollar sitting in your revolving credit account reduces the balance on which interest is charged.
-If your loan balance is $350,000 and you have $20,000 in the account, you only pay interest on $330,000 that day.
-Over time this can shave years off your loan.
+If your loan balance is $50,000 and you have $30,000 in the account, you only pay interest on $20,000 that day.
+Over time this can make a meaningful difference to your total interest cost.

 Rate type